Trans Land 2!

 How much does it cost?

 $0.00 USD!You will need some basic supplies like a pillow and blanket/sheet or sleeping bag and whatever else you need to live in the land for a week.
-We can provide aid for these supplies - there's a spot on the application to request these, or contact us for any other requests.
+We can provide aid for these supplies - there's a spot on the application to request these, or contact us for any other need requests.

 How do I get there?

 The only realistic way for most folks to get there is by car (there is no public transit).If you don't have a ride, we'll do our best to arrange a carshare!
 Folks who are driving and have space are asked to please provide a ride for another attendee who may need it.
-This is really important to us for accessibility, but also a great way to make a connection with another attendee on the way to and from Trans Land.If you're not located near any drivers, it may be difficult to find a rideshare, but we'll see what we can do.We expect most of our applicants to be based in the Pacific Northwest, but we welcome folks from everywhere!
-If you're flying in, it's about 1.5 hours drive from Seatac airport or 2 hours drive from Portland airport.
+This is really important to us for accessibility, but also a great way to make a connection with another attendee on the way to and from Trans Land.If you're not located near any drivers, it may be difficult to find a rideshare, but we'll see what we can do.

 Is food provided?

-Food isn't provided by the organizers -- instead, we'll be making food together and feeding each other.
-We think it'll be an amazing way to build community, make connection over food, and to practice our values.We'll ask folks to organize with each other to make meals -- for a few people or a lot of people.
+Meals aren't provided by the organizers -- instead, we'll be making food together and feeding each other.
+We think it'll be an amazing way to build community, make connection over food, and to practice our values.We will have a community food area and bring some ingredients, snacks, and staples to eat and share.We'll ask folks who want to do so to organize with each other to make meals -- for a few people or a lot of people.
 We'll have a system where you can arrange to use our big commercial cafeteria kitchen and find others to cook with you.
-We like to have vegan food as much as we can, and ask folks to keep in mind various food restrictions and orientations around food from different cultures, backgrounds, neurodivergence, difficulties around eating, etc.We'll have more info on this system for those who are accepted!We'll also have a good variety of snacks and small meals on hand, and staples like hot rice for quick meals.
-There will be a large microwave.
-You're also very very welcome to bring your own food, camp stoves, etc, and share with others.
+We like to have vegan food as much as we can, and ask folks to keep in mind various food restrictions and orientations around food from different cultures, backgrounds, neurodivergence, difficulties around eating, etc.We'll have more info on this system for those who are accepted!You're very very welcome to bring and eat your own food, including camp stoves or other camp equipment if you'd like, and to share with others.
+There will be a microwave and other kitchen equipment.
 There are also plenty of restaurants and grocery stores not too far away.
 Nobody will go hungry if you let the community know your needs!There is drinkable water available, and we should have hot water at most times!

 our kitchen